-At 31 December 2020, the Company's material credit exposures were to financial institutions (primarily through the investment of shareholder funds), corporate entities (including external fund managers) and individuals (primarily through fund management trade settlement activities).
+At 31 December 2021, the Company's material credit exposures were to financial institutions (primarily through the investment of shareholder funds).

 With the exception of its bank deposits, the Company has no significant concentration of credit risk.
 There is no direct exposure to Eurozone sovereign debt within the Company's shareholder investments.